mhausenblas/aws-container-security-survey-2019/README.md

 > I plan to publish the results on GitHub.
 > Thanks for your time!

-Note: the raw results will be made available, soon.
+Note: if you're interested in the raw data, check out the [responses](final-responses.csv) and [results](final-results.csv) CSV files, respectively.

 The questions of the survey were: